Let’s update your browser so you can enjoy a faster, more secure site experience.

 To find out if can get Medicaid in your state, check with your state Medicaid agency.
 You’ll find a link to the website for your state Medicaid agency on the “Plan Details” page for each of our health plans.
 To see the plans we offer in your area, please search plans in your state.

 What dual-eligible plans you can get depends on where you live.
+Your home address needs to be in the dual plan’s coverage area to be eligible for that specific dual-eligible health plan.
 To find a UnitedHealthcare Dual Complete® plan for you, please search plans in your state.

 Please note that the specific benefits dual health plans include can change depending on where you live.
 Search by your ZIP code to find the right plan to meet your health care needs.